fkoolhoven/push_swap/README.md

 # Important Learnings

-1. I represented the two stacks as two way linked lists (with a previous and next node pointer).
-I gained hands-on experience with linked lists and list manipulation.
+1. I gained hands-on experience with linked lists and list manipulation.
+I represented the two stacks as two way linked lists (with a previous and next node pointer).
 2. I learned about complexity and big-O notation.
 3. I learned about various sorting algorithms.
+4. I practiced creative problem solving by coming up with my own algorithm instead of using an existing one.

 # Contact